browserengineering/book/book/accessibility.md

 several other ways in real browsers that elements can be made invisible, such as with the `visibility` or `display` CSS properties.

 Let's implement an accessibility tree in our browser.
-It is built in a rendering phase just after layout:
+It's built in a rendering phase just after layout:

 ``` {.python}